main

 kafkaUser:

-1. Hostname to access the console by HTTP.
+• hostname defines the hostname used to access the console over HTTP.

-2. Name of the Kafka resource representing the cluster.
+• kafkaClusters.name defines the name of the Kafka resource that represents the cluster.

-4. Listener to expose the Kafka cluster for console connection.
+• kafkaClusters.listener specifies the listener used to expose the Kafka cluster for console connections.

-7. (Optional) Kafka user created for authenticated access to the Kafka cluster.
+• kafkaClusters.credentials.kafkaUser.name optionally specifies the Kafka user used for authenticated access to the Kafka cluster.

 2. Apply the Console configuration to install the console.